08 Jun EMDR Therapy vs. Traditional Trauma Counseling

 ---|---|---|

-Attachment-based therapy | Complex childhood trauma | 6-18 months |
+Attachment-based therapy | Complex childhood trauma and relational patterns | 6–18 months |

-Narrative Exposure Therapy | Multiple traumatic events | 12-24 sessions |
+Narrative Exposure Therapy (NET) | Multiple traumatic events across the lifespan | 12–24 sessions |

 3 Emerging U.S. Hybrid Trauma Therapies

-Evidence-Based Comparison: EMDR vs Traditional Outcomes
+Evidence-Based Comparison: EMDR vs. Traditional Outcomes

-The Journal of Traumatic Stress (2023) compared 1,200 U.S. patients:
+A 2023 Journal of Traumatic Stress comparison of 1,200 U.S. patients reported:

-- Dropout Rates: 11% for EMDR vs 23% for prolonged exposure therapy
+- Dropout Rates: 11% for EMDR vs. 23% for prolonged exposure therapy

 Choosing Your Path: Key Decision Factors